pixelstorm/coding_guidelines_custom_builds/README.md

 # Custom Coding
 1. Prefix all functions with pxs_ and tables with a unique white_label prefix.
-1. Provide comments for functions and templates.
+2. Provide comments for functions and templates.
 - describe what the function does and why you are using it
 - tell us what files use this function
 - for templates tell us what the template does and why you are using it
+3. Declare varibles at the top of the file where possible

 ### Design
 1. Usually we design at the 1440px screen width.